masaun/ZK-insurance-claim-verifier/README.md

 ## Overview

-- This is the Zero-Knowledge (ZK) based Insurance Claim protocol, which allow a patient to claim the medical payment coverage without revealing the sensitive information (i.e. exact treatment, treatment cost, coverage, etc) to a insurer by submitting a hospital bill proof (which is a ZK Proof).
+- This is the Zero-Knowledge (ZK) based Insurance Claim protocol, which allow a patient to claim a payout without revealing the sensitive information (i.e. exact treatment, treatment cost, coverage, etc) to a insurer by submitting a hospital bill proof (which is a ZK Proof).

 <br>